jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > - The shelf looks not as clean as a bought one, but it is mine

-Organizing the notes by this »same things mentioned«-method would help us find notes concerned with a specific thing or assessment: If we want see everything that concerned furniture we can go through the notes in the »furniture« group; If we would like to know what people liked we could look it up in a group titled »good«.
+Organizing the notes by this »same things mentioned«-method would help us find notes concerned with a specific thing or assessment: If we want see everything that concerned furniture, we can go through the notes in the »furniture« group; If we would like to know what people liked, we could look it up in a group titled »good«.

 However, organizing by the »same things mentioned«-method has its shortcomings: A theme named »furniture« communicates only that the underlying notes have *something* to do with furniture.
-You still need to go through the underlying notes to find out what people did with their furniture and what motivates them or which problems they face.
+You still need to go through the underlying notes to find out what people *did* with their furniture and what *motivates* them or which *problems* they face.

-The names of themes  created by organizing by the »same things mentioned«-method are just labels for the content and have no meaning on its own.
+The names of themes  created by organizing by the »same things mentioned«-method are just *labels* for the content and have *no meaning* on its own.

-Imagine, we would not create the themes by looking for same things being mentioned but by the insights we drew from the notes in the group by focusing on the meaning of activities, problems and goals for the participants.
+Imagine, we would not create the themes by looking for same things being mentioned, but by the insights we drew from the notes in the group by focusing on the *meaning* of activities, problems and goals for the participants.

 If we take the notes about DIY again this could look like this: